 Some of the many online yoga websites, most have free trials:

 https://www.yogatoday.com/ - this features Mona Godfrey who is amazing, check her out!

 Lots of information on the internet on what to expect when going to a studio.
 You can find an example: click here.

 My kind of yoga?

-So many different types, which one to choose?
-Well why not have something of everything.
+So many different types, which one to choose; why not have something of everything?
 The better you can start listening to what your body and mind need, the better your practice will be.

-Personally, illness and also getting (a little!) older has left me feeling weaker and stiffer (especially in the mornings).
+Illness, an office job and also getting (a little) older has left me feeling less flexible and more stiff (especially in the mornings).
 So I need mindful stretching, restorative yoga and I need to focus on my joints and practice some yin.
-And I love, especially when I feel lethargic, to go to the PYC and do an hour of intense power yoga dynamic flow, leaving me feeling like I had a work-out, and I’ll feel stronger, wrung out and stretched.
-If I managed to really focus on the breath during my practice (which is so important for a teacher to remind you of), I will have had a -moving-meditation practice too, leaving my mind lovely and quiet and I will feel blissfully happy.
+And I love, especially when I feel lethargic, to go to the PYC and do an hour of intense power yoga dynamic flow, leaving me feeling like I had a work-out; I’ll feel stronger, wrung out and stretched.
+If I managed to really focus on the breath during my practice, I will have had a -moving-meditation practice; leaving my mind lovely and quiet and I will feel blissfully happy.
 When I feel too sore to practice or to sit and meditate there is always yoga nidra, the guided meditation which will help me if I’m ‘stuck in my head’.
 So pick’n mix as you need it, one is not better than the other.
 What is best is what you need.

 Pranayama or control of the breath, is the fourth limb of the 8 limbs of yoga as described by Patanjali in de Yoga Sutras.
 Prana is a force in constant motion that drives the energy of all living things.
 It can be influenced within the body through breathing exercises, slowing down our heartbeat.
 The breath can also influence our mental and emotional states, as the Buddhists say, “So the breath, so the mind, so the heart.”